Goodwill & Heedfulness

 In other words, metta is not just a process of repeating a phrase over and over in your head.
 You contemplate the quality of goodwill and what it really means to have goodwill in the context of kamma, in the context of that principle of heedfulness.

 The same applies when you extend thoughts of goodwill to yourself.
 You say to yourself: “May I be happy.”
-So what kind of happiness do you want?
+So, what kind of happiness do you want?
 There’s a lot that has been written on people who feel they don’t deserve to be happy.
-In fact, I was reading recently a Dhamma teacher saying that most people don’t have enough time when they’re weeklong metta retreats to think about anybody else, so they should focus all of their goodwill on themselves as a healing process.
-And if you have trouble wishing for your own true happiness, then you may want to spend extra time here.
+In fact, I was reading recently a Dhamma teacher saying that most people don’t have enough time when they’re on weeklong metta retreats to think about anybody else, so they should focus all of their goodwill on themselves as a healing process.
+If you have trouble wishing for your own true happiness, then you may want to spend extra time here.

 It’s not always the case that you start with people who are close to your heart or with yourself.
 There’s one case where the Buddha says that if you’re being cut up by saws by a group of bandits, you should start with spreading thoughts of goodwill to them: May they find true happiness.
 This is going to be hard.
 But the reason that you’re doing this is because you don’t want to act unskillfully in that case.
 You don’t want your mind to be obsessed with thoughts of revenge.
 Because suppose they kill you with those saws, do you want to be a spirit coming back to haunt those people?
 Do you want that to be your reason for living?
 Your purpose for taking on another life?
 It would be a miserable life.
 So again, it’s for your own true happiness that you spread thoughts of goodwill to people who are really being harmful to you, hurting you, hurting people you love, hurting large numbers of the human race.
 If you’re heedful, you can’t let yourself feel ill will for these people.

-So one of the important exercises in goodwill is to ask yourself: Is there anybody out there for whom you really do have ill will?
+One of the important exercises in goodwill is to ask yourself: Is there anybody out there for whom you really do have ill will?
 In other words, are there any people you would like to see suffer?
 Then try to think it through.
-Remember you’re not just thinking, “May they be happy as they continue to do harm.”
+Remember, you’re not just thinking, “May they be happy as they continue to do harm.”
 You’re wishing: “May that person see the error of his or her ways, and stop doing that harm, realizing that it’s not in his or her best interest.
 May that person understand what true happiness is, and what the causes of true happiness are.”

 Now, is that something you can’t wish even for evil people?
 Part of the mind might say, “Well I’d like to see them squirm a little bit first.”
 But think of that story of Angulimala in the Canon.
 Angulimala had killed almost 1,000 people and then suddenly was converted by the Buddha, ordained, and became arahant.
 A lot of people were upset that he was getting off scot free.
 Here he was, after murdering all those people, and now it seemed like he had a free pass out of jail.
 So they threw things at him.
 He’d be on his alms round, and they would throw pottery at him and break his head open.
 He’d come back from his alms round all bloody.
-And the Buddha said, “Well, remember, it could have been a lot worse.”
+The Buddha told him, “Well, remember, it could have been a lot worse.”

 So go through your list of the people you don’t like.
-Remember we’re not asking you to like the people, just learn how to develop goodwill: “May that person see the error of his ways, may he stop that unskillful behavior, may he learn how to behave in a skillful way instead, may he understand true happiness, and how to find true happiness.”
+Remember, we’re not asking you to like them, just learn how to develop goodwill: “May that person see the error of his ways, may he stop that unskillful behavior, may he learn how to behave in a skillful way instead, may he understand true happiness, and how to find true happiness.”
 Every time you detect yourself thinking thoughts of ill will for other people, stop and remember these points.
 Make it part of your practice of developing goodwill.
 You want to get to the point where you can feel this sort of goodwill for anyone you think about.

 Now, it is important that you also have a sense of well-being as you do this.
 This is why, if you find that the goodwill meditation is getting dry, you stop and you work on your breath, trying to develop a way of breathing that feels good inside, nourishing inside.
 Ajaan Lee once said that if you don’t have any sense of well-being or pleasure inside, then it’s hard to wish for other beings’ happiness.
 He gave the image of a large water tank.
 If there’s water in the tank, then when you open the faucet, cool water comes out.
 If there’s no water in the tank and you open the faucet, nothing but air comes out.
 And it’s the same with your goodwill.
 There has to be a sense of well-being inside for it to really have force and to really be cooling.